jz393/jz393.github.io/writing/sailing-across-pacific.md

 I wasn’t sure what awaited, or if a true destination even existed.
 The vibrant blue waters simply captivated me, as did legends of past adventurers.
-Some warned that the journey would be difficult.
+Some warned that the journey would be onerous.

 I studied my sailing path for years, meticulously mapping my journey.
 I devoted my life to my sailboat, trusting it to carry me through rough waters.
 I consulted renowned cartographers, artisans, and astronomers in preparation.